Bylaws provide the structure to guide the business of the Town of Ladysmith. They lay out rules for everything from Animals to Zoning.

-Animal Control issues are handled by Coast Animal Control Services who can be reached at 1-888-811-7722.
-(Note that dog licence tags are issued by the Town and are available at City Hall, the Frank Jameson Community Centre, and Little Rascals Pet Store.)
+Animal Control issues are handled by Coastal Animal Control Services who can be reached at 1-888-811-7722.
+(Note that dog licence tags are issued by the Town and are available at City Hall, the Frank Jameson Community Centre, and For Pet's Sake Pet Store.)

 Traffic issues, such as speeding or reckless driving, are enforced by the RCMP who can be reached at 250-245-2215 (non-emergency number).